rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 In both examples, the same principles are at play.

+#### Hulk Smash

 If you run the above code, you'll find that it returns `undefined` in both cases.
 This is where we use the "hoisting" metaphor to explain this behavior.
-Imagine that JavaScript literally *pulls apart* your variable assignments into two parts and then *hoists* the declarations up to the top of the scope that they are introduced in.
+Imagine that JavaScript literally *pulls apart* your variable assignments and then *hoists* the declarations up to the top of the scope that they are introduced in.

+I like to imagine The Incredible Hulk leaping onto the scene, grabbing hold of your delicate variable, and rending it in two, tossing one half, the declaration, high up onto a building (the top of the block of scope you are in), before bounding off in search of other variables to harass.

 The first examples becomes: